JasmineGong1107/mis3640_team/proposal.md

 Multiple types of crypto coins may be entered.
 The user has the option to track both an individual asset's value and the weighted portfolio's value.
 The entry object will be stored on the server and tracked 24 hours a day.
 The user will be able to specify an acceptable-loss percentage that the program will push an email notification if the asset / portfolio depreciates past (Example: 10% loss-tolerance.
-10.01% depreciation => email nofication).
+10.01% depreciation => send notification).

 ### Exploration and Generation:
 This project requires research on the topic of cryptocurrency and the crypto markets.
 As crypto coins remain